IPAMS/IDSimF/documentation/usersguide/mdcollisions.rst

 * the particle identifier for the molecular structure of the ion

-* the path to the molecular structure .csv file
+* the path to the molecular structure .json file

 * the maximum integration time for the sub-integrator of the MD collision model in seconds